mortonsc/TIgameoflife/README.md

 which copies the contents of a buffer to the LCD.

-In addition, the [makefile](Makefile) has all the correct flags for compiling/assembling with SDCC, and can be easily modified to work with your source files.
+In addition, the [makefile](Makefile) has all the correct flags for compiling/assembling with SDCC, and can be easily adapted to different source files.

 ## Contact
 You can contact me via email; my address is visible on my Github profile.